Peruzal/xamarin-forms-guide/docs/views/picker.md

+description: The picker is used to select from a list of choices.
+The Picker visual appearance is similar to an Entry but instead of using a keyboard, you choose from a predefined list of elements.

 # Picker

 The picker is used to select from a list of choices.
 The Picker visual appearance is similar to an Entry but instead of using a keyboard, you choose from a predefined list of elements.